Mona Kosar Abdi

-In January 2019 she joined ABC News and in 2020 became anchor for World News Now.
+In January 2019, she joined ABC News and in 2020 became anchor for World News Now.

-Career

-In 2011, Abdi also founded and was the editor-in-chief of the Gazzetta media outlet.
+Early life and career

+Abdi is of Somali descent.
 She began her journalism career at KGTV Channel 10, an ABC-affiliated television station based in San Diego.
 She started as an assignment editor and was promoted to an associate producer news writer.

 Abdi was a contributing writer at the Al Jazeera Media Network in 2013.

 She moved to Lynchburg, Virginia, in January 2014 and joined WSET ABC 13, the ABC television network affiliate for the Roanoke/Lynchburg, Virginia, market.
 She was a reporter.

-In January 2017 she moved to Cleveland, Ohio, where she was an anchor/reporter on ABC affiliate WEWS Channel 5.
+In January 2017, she moved to Cleveland, Ohio, where she was an anchor/reporter on ABC affiliate WEWS Channel 5.